 So when we talk about something being “water-soluble” what we're saying is that the bonds holding a carbohydrate chain together will break if you give them back their water molecules.

 This is why you can't cook with high FODMAP ingredients and just remove them before you eat.
 By exposing high FODMAP foods like onion and garlic to water, steam, or condensation from other foods, you'll unleash FODMAPs on your meal, even if you pull out the pieces you can see.

-Since fats like oil and butter don’t have any water molecules, when you put high-FODMAP foods like onion and garlic in fats, their bonds stay intact.
+Since fats like oil and clarified butter like ghee have limited water molecules, when you add high-FODMAP foods like onion and garlic, their bonds stay intact.
 In fact, fats are “hydrophobic,” which means they actively repel water.
-So not only will your FODMAP chains remain intact, they’ll be forcefully held inside their host food.
+So not only will your FODMAP chains remain intact, they'll be forcefully held inside their host food.

 This means you can safely infuse high-FODMAP flavours into fats without leaving any trace FODMAPs behind!
 Just remember to strain the fat through several layers of cheesecloth to remove any pieces of food or sediment before you use it.